cemasma/phaser-multiplayer-demo/README.md

 npm start
 ```

-For lastly now you can access the game on: http://localhost:3000
+For lastly you can access the game on: http://localhost:3000